poingstudios/godot-admob-android/README.md

 # Godot AdMob
-• Android only
+### Android only

-• Banner
+- Banner

-• Interstitial
+- Interstitial

-• Rewarded
+- Rewarded

-• Unified Native (Native Ads)
+- Unified Native (Native Ads)

+Is high recommended that when you use AdMob, please include it as AutoLoad and Singleton